kat-ash59/CarDealershipApp/README.md

 ### Description

 This application is a standard application being run from the command line.
-It is created to
+It is created to build a Car Lot with inventory of cars for Dealing Doogie Dealership.
+It has multiple methods and classes.
+One class handles the car information.
+One class handles the car lot information.
+The two applications handle
+Car Lot Tester  handles getting the inventory created Car Tester handles adding a car to the inventory for a customer.

 ### Technologies used
 Java